Letters Written in France: Style

-Williams herself has been increasingly interpreted as a Romantic writer, whose letters combine aesthetics and politics.
-Williams promotes sensibility over rationality.
+Williams's writing promotes sensibility over rationality.
+Her tone is intimate, and focuses on her personal emotional connection to political events.
+She has been increasingly interpreted as a Romantic writer, whose letters combine aesthetics and politics.
 Unlike some Romantic poets, Williams does not seek to transcend history, but to shape an emotional response to it.
-She uses emotional stories and poetic images to inspire strong feelings of political sympathy for social equality.
-She especially uses images of nature and light, and presents the revolution itself as a spectacle that unites the usually-opposed aesthetic categories of the sublime and the beautiful by making the awe-inspiring events open to participation from their viewers.
+She uses emotional stories and poetic images, especially images of nature and light, to inspire strong feelings of political sympathy for social equality.
+She presents the revolution itself as a spectacle that unites the usually-opposed aesthetic categories of the sublime and the beautiful by making the awe-inspiring events open to participation from their viewers.

-Epistolary writing was a popular literary genre in the late eighteenth century, and considered particularly suitable to women writers.
+Letter collections were a popular literary genre in the late eighteenth century, and considered particularly suitable to women.
 Mary Wortley Montagu's Turkish Embassy Letters (1763), for example, exemplified the expected combination of anecdotes, reflection, and elegant prose.
-Unlike other travel writing, Williams does not say much about details like her lodging or food, instead emphasizing important events as in a historical narrative.
+Typically, in travel narratives, the letters themselves were not mailed to a real recipient, but written directly for publication in an epistolary style.
+Fulfilling these expectations, Williams's letter-writing persona is presented as a feminine and naïve sentimental heroine, who can convey political information unthreateningly because she is a passive observer.
+She addresses the reader familiarly as "you" and "friend".
 The epistolary form allows Williams to structure her history as individual anecdotes and descriptions, and allows any omissions to seem like a natural result of her personal experience.
+Unlike other travel writers, Williams does not say much about her lodging or food, instead emphasizing important events and focusing on a historical narrative.

 Publication and reception

+First volume

-The first volume of Williams' letters was well-received in 1790.
-It was reviewed favorably in most major periodicals.
-Williams' pro-French sentiment was often noted, but not challenged; both her facts and her optimism were acceptable within English political discourse.
+The first volume of Williams' letters was well received in 1790.
+It was reviewed favourably in most major periodicals.
+Williams' pro-French sentiment was often noted, but not challenged; both her factual claims about the events of the Revolution and her political perspective were acceptable within English political discourse.
 Her letters were published two weeks after Edmund Burke's famous Reflections on the Revolution in France, which spurred a pamphlet war that came to be known as the Revolution Controversy.
 Although Williams was not responding directly to Burke— she completed her manuscript before his work was published— her Letters were seen as a rebuttal to his fearmongering.
+A poem by Edward Jerningham directly contrasted Williams and Burke in a "battle of the sexes", with Williams as the victor.
 Williams' letters were widely read and cited during these debates, especially for their value as detailed eyewitness accounts.
 Three foreign editions were published in 1791: one in Dublin, one in America, and a French translation published in Paris.
-The primary London edition was also reprinted four times between 1790 and 1796.
+The primary London edition was reprinted four times between 1790 and 1796.
+The letters circulated in magazines, including many pirated copies and an authorized reprint in the European Magazine in December 1790.